 You’ve been mulling this over in your head for weeks now and you’ve finally made the decision to turn your favorite hobby into a successful business with an Etsy Store.
-That’s awesome.
-You also realize that you need some help in doing so.
-That’s where I come in.
+I’m going to teach you how to sell on Etsy.

 At the end of 2014 there were 1.4 million active sellers on Etsy and 54 million active members.
 Those are some huge numbers but do not let them intimidate you.
 Over the past year of being on Etsy I’ve done a lot of research and tried my fair share of techniques from some of the biggest Etsy teachers.

 My goal is that upon opening your shop you aren’t waiting 4 months for your first sale ever, like I did.
 I’m going to teach you how to treat your Etsy shop more like a business and less like a hobby you might make some money from.

 Additionally, I’m giving you my FREE Etsy Business Plan at the bottom of this post.

 Using my referral link here you can get both of us 40 free listings each.
 Throughout this post you are going to get so many tips, tricks, and help to make sure your Etsy shop is successful from launch.

 Let’s dive right in to opening an Etsy Shop.

 When you look at the most successful Etsy sellers they have one thing in common.
 They have a brand, a niche, and when you see them it doesn’t take long to recognize which products belong to which sellers.

 Branding is extremely important for your Etsy shop and it’s so much more than just a logo or color scheme.
 Your brand is the way you word things, what your designs look like, how you market yourself, and even your name.

 Take a look at McDonald’s.
 The first thing you think of is the big golden arches.
 Those arches appear everywhere.
 Their packaging, their commercials, their advertisements.
 You know their colors are red and yellow.
 You recognize McDonald’s brand the moment you see it.
 This is what you want for your own brand.